 Here’s something to wrap your head around – bluefish that tastes delicious!

 I’ve never been a big fan of bluefish.
 They have sharp teeth and oily, fishy, and worst of all blue meat, that makse them less than desirable (at least for me).

-For a long time Ryan and I have tried to figure out a simple and delicious way to cook bluefish without using mayonnaise, which Ryan is not very fond of.
+For a long time Ryan and I have tried to figure out a simple and delicious way to cook bluefish without using mayonnaise.

 After catching his latest bluefish, Ryan texted me to say that we would be having bluefish for dinner.
 At first I was less than thrilled!